 Now, I use writing as a means to illuminate the beauty of science.
 With pen and paper, I hope to provide readers with the same sense of wonder I felt watching my brain waves years ago.

-Currently, I am an editorial intern at High Country News and write for their West-North desk.
+Currently, I am an editorial fellow at High Country News and write for their West-North desk.
 I cover climate change, wildlife, human interactions with the non-human world and LGBTQ+ communities in the northwest and Alaska.